Canada out of World Cup after 1-0 loss to Sweden

 The Swedes downed No. 39 Chile 2-0 and No. 34 Thailand 5-1 and lost 2-0 to the top-ranked U.S.

-Sweden came into the game never having lost to Canada at the World Cup or Olympics (2-0-1).
+Sweden has never lost to Canada at the World Cup or Olympics (3-0-1).

 The Canadian women made it to the quarterfinals at the 2015 World Cup on home soil, losing 2-1 to England.
 Canada's best showing was in 2003 when it finished fourth (after a 2-1 loss to Sweden in the semifinals).